BDO-Coding/DOs-Love2D-Scroller-Library/README.md

 	b = blue colour of button
 	text = what the button says
-	page = what page of the menu the button is on action = what page of the menu the button will take you to (you can use minus numbers for events e.g. -1 starts game)
+	page = what page of the menu the button is on action = what page of the menu the button will take you to (you can use minus numbers for events e.g. -1 starts game, also if this is equal to the string "exit" then the program will quit)